Data Flows & Dashboards

 Active Collectors

-The Active Collectors dashboard shows which collector types contributed to the currently visualized data, along with their associated metrics:
+The Active Collectors dashboard shows which collector types contributed to the currently visualized data and their associated metrics:

 - Tokens (first column) - Number of tokens from events submitted by the collector type